barca uber

 Lyft FreeNow

-Lyft Just Bought FREENOW – and a Stake in Europe’s Taxi Future.
+Lyft Just Bought Freenow – and a Stake in Europe’s Taxi Future.

 Global players aren’t waiting to disrupt… they’re buying their way in.

-Lyft’s acquisition of FREENOW for €175 million is more than just another deal in the mobility space, it’s a strategic turning point that directly impacts the future of Europe’s taxi operators.
+Lyft’s acquisition of Freenow for €175 million is more than just another deal in the mobility space, it’s a strategic turning point that directly impacts the future of Europe’s taxi operators.
 For legacy fleets across the continent, this marks a clear signal: global players are no longer relying solely on disruption to win market share.
 They are now adding integration and partnership with, or outright acquisition of, traditional taxi models to their playbook.

 And the opportunity is massive.
 Despite years of innovation, nearly 50% of taxi bookings in Europe still happen offline, a clear indicator that digitization in this space is far from complete.
 Demand for online taxi services continues to grow rapidly, and companies that enable this shift (while respecting local regulation) are well-positioned to lead.